 For example, 50 percent of job seekers complete a job application on their phone.
 If your job application isn't easily accessed on an iPhone, you've lost half of potentially qualified candidates.

-Have you ever searched for your company on Google, Facebook, Glassdoor or any other review sites?
+Have you ever searched for your company on Google, Facebook, Glassdoor, or any other review sites?
 If you haven't, best get to searchin'.
-Because your job applicants are doing this regularly.
-Even if your company's brand and reputation is not your direct responsibility, you will be representing it once you start your job promotions.
+Because your job applicants do this regularly.
+Even if your company's brand and reputation are not your direct responsibility, you will represent it once you start your job promotions.

 What you do after you discover how your company looks online depends on the results.